What to wear paddle boarding

 If you aren’t paddle boarding in 30 to less than 10-degree weather, you don’t necessarily need to wear a wetsuit.
 Winter wetsuits are pricey, so if you’re cold weather paddle boarding on a budget, the best way to protect yourself in 40-50-degree weather is to layer up.
 Wearing a warm, long sleeve base layer and then a throwing a winter jacket over that will do the trick.
-Same goes for your bottom attire.
-A warm base layer (leggings or long johns) and then water resistant pants.
+The same goes for your bottom attire.
+A warm base layer (leggings or long johns) and then water-resistant pants.
 In addition, don’t forget a winter hat and gloves.

 What to wear for SUP yoga

 Wearing the proper attire for SUP yoga is key to effectively practice yoga flows.
 Before you do SUP yoga, make sure to check the weather to see if you will need to layer up.

 SUP yoga styles of women

 - Women’s yoga clothing (hot yoga clothing will work best)